 Use of warm parks and boots

-The Lamar Valley is located in the remote northeast corner of Yellowstone National Park, and is one of the best places to view wolves, where several packs live.
+The Lamar Valley is located in the remote northeast corner of Yellowstone National Park, and is one of the best places to view wolves, as several packs live here.
 These isolated rolling grasslands become a blanket of long grass meadows during the summer months, but are virtually inaccessible during winter.

-Ideal for viewing: elk, grey wolf, Canada goose, bighorn sheep
+Ideal for viewing: elk, grey wolf, Canada goose, bighorn sheep, bald eagle

 Excellent for: Wildlife photography, Photography tours with Nick Garbutt, Wolf watching